 The formula used - switching formula may reduce gas if bub has developed an intolerance to any of the ingredients in the current formula.
 Your baby’s doctor should be able to help you select alternative formulas that are suitable for your baby.

-Choose the right bottles and nipples - Some bottle feeding systems, such as Minbie’s are specifically designed to prevent bub from swallowing air bubbles during a feed.
+Choose the right bottles and nipples - Minbie’s breakthrough functionality is specifically designed to help bub to latch properly and work at the feed with their instinctive breastfeeding muscle-memory, so they are less likely to swallow air during a feed.
 Choosing the right flow rate is also important because using a teat that is too fast for your baby can result in bub swallowing too quickly, which in turn causes bub to swallow more air.

 Consult your doctor - if you think your baby is more gassy than what is normal speak with your doctor as you can never be too sure.